 6. Chittorgarh Fort Garden

 Chittorgarh Fort has some beautiful gardens where you can rest or simply stroll around.
-However, according to our guide, a certain part of the garden within the boundary wall, marked as Jauhar Sthal, was previously a pit that was used for performing Jauhar.
+However, according to our guide, a certain part of the garden within the boundary wall, marked as Jauhar Sthal, was previously a pit that was used for performing Jauhar

 7. Samadhiswara Temple